-The efficiency of the SALI was compared in [3] with the well-known method of the fast Lyapunov indicator (FLI) [18, 19] and the method of the spectral distance D of spectra of stretching numbers [20].
-It was shown that the SALI has comparable behaviour to the FLI both for ordered and chaotic orbits, with the SALI being able to decide the nature of an orbit at least as fast as the FLI.
-An advantage of the SALI method with respect to the FLI is the fact that the SALI ranges in a given interval, with very small values corresponding to chaotic behaviour, while the values of FLI increase in time, both for ordered and chaotic motion, but with different rates.
-So, the interpretation of different colours in colour plots produced by the SALI method, such as those of figure 9, does not depend on the integration time of the orbits, in contrast to similar plots of the FLI, since the range of FLI values changes as time grows.
+The efficiency of the SALI was compared in [3] with the well-known method of the Fast Lyapunov Indicator (FLI) [18, 19] and the method of the spectral distance D of spectra of stretching numbers [20].
+It was shown that the SALI has comparable behavior to the FLI both for ordered and chaotic orbits, with the SALI being able to decide the nature of an orbit at least as fast as the FLI.
+An advantage of the SALI method with respect to the FLI is the fact that the SALI ranges in a given interval, with very small values corresponding to chaotic behavior, while the values of FLI increase in time, both for ordered and chaotic motion, but with different rates.
+So, the interpretation of different colors in color plots produced by the SALI method, like the ones of Fig. 9, does not depend on the integration time of the orbits, in contrast to similar plots of the FLI, since the range of FLI values changes as time grows.
 As was explained in detail in [3] the computation of the SALI is much easier and faster than the computation of the spectral distance D, mainly because we do not have to go through the computation of the spectra of stretching numbers.
 Also the SALI can be used to distinguish between order and chaos in the case of 2d maps, where the spectral distance D cannot be applied.

-Sándor et al [21] comparing the relative Lyapunov indicator (RLI) method with the SALI showed that both indices have similar behaviours even in cases of weakly chaotic motion.
-The RLI is practically the absolute value of the difference of L_t of two initially nearby orbits, with very small values of the RLI denoting ordered motion, while large differences between the L_t denote chaotic behaviour (for more information on the RLI method see [21]).
+Sándor et al. [21] comparing the Relative Lyapunov Indicator (RLI) method with the SALI showed that both indices have similar behaviors even in cases of weakly chaotic motion.
+The RLI is practically the absolute value of the difference of L_t of two initially nearby orbits, with very small values of the RLI denoting ordered motion, while large differences between the L_t 's denote chaotic behavior (for more information on the RLI method see [21]).
 We note that the computation of the RLI requires the time evolution of two orbits and two deviation vectors (one for each orbit), while the computation of the SALI is faster as we compute one orbit and two deviation vectors.

-Very recently, Gottwald and Melbourne [17] introduced a new test for distinguishing ordered from chaotic behaviour in deterministic dynamical systems: the 0-1 test.
+Very recently, Gottwald and Melbourne [17] introduced a new test for distinguishing ordered from chaotic behavior in deterministic dynamical systems: the 0-1 test.
 The method is quite general and can be applied directly to long time series data produced by the evolution of a dynamical system.
-In this sense, the 0-1 test is more general than the SALI for the computation of which we need to know the equations that govern the evolution of the system, as well as its variational equations.
-The 0-1 test uses the real valued function where $\phi(s)$ is, in general, any observable of the underlying dynamics and with k being a positive constant.
-By defining the mean-square-displacement of p(t)
+In that sense, the 0-1 test is more general than the SALI for the computation of which we need to know the equations that govern the evolution of the system, as well as its variational equations.
+The 0-1 test uses the real valued function:

-$$p(t) = \int_0^t \phi(s) \cos(\psi(s)) \, \mathrm{d}s \tag{16}$$ and setting
+$$p(t) = \int_0^t \phi(s) \cos(\psi(s)) ds , \qquad (16)$$